gavlegoat/webpage/content/cs342/homework5.md

 date: 2022-04-04
 ---

-In this homework, we will implement a CNN-based vision system for an autonomous driving agent in SuperTuxKart.
+In this homework, we will implement a neural vision system for an autonomous driving agent in SuperTuxKart.

 This assignment, as with all of the homework assignments, should be completed